heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] The more you know yourself, the more you forgive yourself.
+> [!quote] Each misfortune you encounter will carry in it the seed of tomorrows good luck.
-> — Confucius
+> — Og Mandino

 ---